guanjue/IDEAS_2018/README.md

-bed= mm10.noblack_list.bin		#user specified windows split= mm10.noblack_list.bin.inv	#specify an interval file, ideas will run on different intervals separately cap= 16					#maximum signal is capped at 16
+bed= mm10.noblack_list.bin		#user specified windows split= mm10.noblack_list.bin.inv	#specify an interval file, ideas will run on different intervals separately cap= 16					#maximum signal is capped at 16 impute= None                            #specify which marks to be imputed; or All or None; If user wants to keep the imputed signal, set it as 'All'
 ```